MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5808.md

 As a warehouse manager, use the report to:
 * Review the age of stock in your warehouse by value to determine obsolescence and identify slow-moving inventory
 * Analyze inventory aging to identify which products are in high demand and which ones are slow-moving
-* Use the data to plan promotions or markdowns to sell slow-moving inventory and improve sales
+* Plan promotions or markdowns to sell slow-moving inventory and improve sales

 As a sales and marketing manager, use the report to:
 * Analyze inventory aging to identify which products are in high demand and which ones are slow-moving
 * Review the age of stock in your warehouse by value to determine obsolescence and identify slow-moving inventory
-* Use the data to plan promotions or markdowns to sell slow-moving inventory and improve sales
+* Plan promotions or markdowns to sell slow-moving inventory and improve sales

 As a financial analyst, use the report to:
 * Calculate inventory turnover ratios and days in inventory to determine the effectiveness of inventory management